Choosing beer brands for wedding celebrations.

 Speaking of Germany.
 Did you know that the largest world fair began as a wedding celebration in Munich?

 Crown Prince Ludwig and Therese of Saxe-Hildburghhausen’ wedding on October 12, 1810 was a big celebration in the meadow die Wiesn.
-And it was the first time that royalty invitations were sent to the common folk to come and celebrate their marriage together.
+It was the first time that royalty invitations were sent to the common folk to come and celebrate their marriage together.
 This annual celebration has become known as Oktoberfest outside of Munich.
-In Munich it is still known as die Wiesn (the meadow).
-Millions of people visit Munich annually to join the celebration.
-And to this day it is still held in the meadow known as Theresienwiese in honor of the bride.
+In Munich it is still known as die Wiesn (the meadow), and millions of people visit annually to join the celebration.
+To this day it is still held in the meadow known as Theresienwiese in honor of the bride.

 Beer brands have different colors to pick from.

 Another color that is popular in today’s world is green.
-And if you are planning a Green Wedding there are local organic beers available.
+If you are planning a Green Wedding there are local organic beers available.
 In Toronto the Mill Street Brewery was the first with its Organic Lager.
 It is a light refreshing golden lager.
-If you are looking for more malt and hop character a Nickel Brook Organic Lager with its slightly amber color is another option.
+Or, if you are looking for more malt and hop character a Nickel Brook Organic Lager with its slightly amber color is another option.

 Beer brands pairing.

 Beer is a wonderful compliment to food.
 As it is more versatile than wine especially when matching with spicy, sweet or oily foods.

 1. Lighter lagers and ales compliment finger foods and snacks.